U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-Local Students to Study Foothills, Work to Prevent Wildfires
+Local Students to Study Foothills and Work to Prevent Wildfires

 The F.I.R.E.
-Up program is now in its seventh year.
-Thanks to Northwest Nazarene University, F.I.R.E.
-Up allows high school students to earn college credits by collecting data and completing research projects about wildfire.
+Up for Summer program, now in its eighth year, is for high school students who want to earn transferable Northwest Nazarene University college credits by collecting data and completing research projects about wildfire.
 F.I.R.E.
-Up Research projects help students learn about wildland fire behavior, its effect on natural ecosystems, and what can be done to minimize rural communities’ susceptibility to wildfire.
-The program also encourages students to get outside, learn about and enjoy Idaho’s beautiful outdoors.
+Up for Summer research projects help students learn about wildland fire behavior, its effect on natural ecosystems and what can be done to minimize rural communities’ susceptibility to wildfire.
+The program also encourages students to get outside and enjoy the outdoors.

 |USA.GOV | No Fear Act | DOI | Disclaimer | About BLM | Notices | Social Media Policy|